-Credentials: Capilano University - Bachelor of Music Therapy
+Credentials: Capilano University - Bachelor of Music Therapy, MT-BC

 Populations you specialize with: LTC, Seniors, and Mental Health.